Copemish, Michigan

 Copemish (/'koʊpmɪʃ/ COPE-mish) is a village in Manistee County of the U.S. state of Michigan.
 The population was 195 at the 2020 census.
 The village is within Cleon Township.

 History

 Copemish was platted in 1889.
 It was incorporated as a village in 1891.
-It had previously been used as a site to hold councils by the Ojibwe.
+It had previously been used as a site to hold councils by the Ojibwe people.